-Yes, they'll still make plastic, They will still chop down trees, The world will always be a bad place But there will come a day when it's too much to bear by Riley Cole, Battle High School Unforgotten our pollution From systemic neglect, Striving for green revolution Or what had we to protect?
+Yes, they'll still make plastic, They will still chop down trees, The world will always be a bad place But there will come a day when it's too much to bear There will come a day When you're breathing in air, Nitrogen and Carbon Dioxide, But not Oxygen this time.
+Columbia by Riley Cole, Battle High School

+Unforgotten our pollution From systemic neglect, Striving for green revolution Or what had we to protect?
 Now sunlight runs the rooftops And skies sing blue, Land away from political stops With all white clouds dancing too.
 How have our markets flourished?
 A foreigner may contest, Let the facts be furnished Lay his eagerness to rest.
 Columbia sought its own reason, Indeed we came together A host of communal gardens Dependent on the weather.
 Our coal planters unearthed, But their jobs are not lost, Into clean careers they've immersed Without any exhaust.
 The target was colossal With a grand action plan To never become the fossil Instead, thrive where we can.
 Springs leak into mellow falls, Breeze slights a wintery glade, All energy is balanced As the buoyant seasons wade.